fybecom/fybe/apiclient/docs/SecretsAuditsApi.md

     page := int64(1) // int64 | Number of page to be fetched. (optional)
     size := int64(10) // int64 | Number of elements per page. (optional)
-    orderBy := []string{"Inner_example"} // []string | Specify fields and ordering (ASC for ascending, DESC for descending) in following format `field:ASC|DESC`. (optional) secretId := int64(123) // int64 | The id of the secret. (optional)
+    orderBy := []string{"Inner_example"} // []string | Specify fields and ordering (ASC for ascending, DESC for descending) in following format `field:ASC|DESC`. (optional) secretId := int64(444) // int64 | Secret identifier. (optional)
-    requestId := "D5FD9FAF-58C0-4406-8F46-F449B8E4FEC3" // string | The requestId of the API call which led to the change. (optional) changedBy := "23cbb6d6-cb11-4330-bdff-7bb791df2e23" // string | changedBy of the user which led to the change. (optional) startDate := time.Now() // string | Start of search time range. (optional) endDate := time.Now() // string | End of search time range. (optional)
+    requestId := "82690b35-2554-4690-a720-e8f826d20976" // string | The API call's requestId that triggered the modification. (optional) changedBy := "82690b35-2554-4690-a720-e8f826d20976" // string | Identifier of the user who made the change. (optional) startDate := time.Now() // string | The beginning of the time range for the search. (optional) endDate := time.Now() // string | The end date of the time range for the search. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)